nodejs/node/doc/api/fs.md

      - v12.17.0
     pr-url: https://github.com/nodejs/node/pull/32460
-    description: Options object can be passed in to make offset, length and position optional -->
+    description: Options object can be passed in to make offset, length and position optional.
+-->

 * `fd` {integer}